hyrious/lexas/README.md

 the [qrcode](qrcode.html).

 Front-end is easy enough with huge amount of packages/libraries.
-Thanks for CDN, we could build things by standing on the shoulders of giants.
+Thanks CDN, we could build things by standing on the shoulders of giants.

 ### [404 Router](https://hyrious.github.io/lexas/4040404)